 - Patients are in a clinical trial for cancer, some on a new treatment and some on standard of care. - Some patients in each group have died by the end of the study.
-We know the survival time (say from diagnosis). - Patients still alive at the end of the study are right censored. - Patients who are lost to follow-up or withdraw from the study may be right-censored.
+We know the survival time (measured for example from time of diagnosis-each person on their own clock). - Patients still alive at the end of the study are right censored. - Patients who are lost to follow-up or withdraw from the study may be right-censored.